Wabash Tunnel

 Tunnel in Pittsburgh, Pennsylvania, U.S.

-The Wabash Tunnel is a former railway tunnel and presently an automobile tunnel through Mt.
-Washington in the city of Pittsburgh, Pennsylvania, United States.
+The Wabash Tunnel is a former railway tunnel and presently an automobile tunnel through Mount Washington in the city of Pittsburgh, Pennsylvania, United States.
 Constructed early in the 20th century by railroad magnate George J. Gould for the Wabash Railroad, it was closed to trains and cars between 1946 and 2004.

 Operation as a railroad tunnel

 Conceived in the late 1800s, the tunnel was built in 1903 for Gould's Wabash Pittsburgh Terminal Railway venture into Pittsburgh, which failed financially in 1908.
 It carried passenger trains into the city until 1931, and freight trains until 1946.
 After the end of train service, the tunnel sat empty for many years.
-The tunnel was once connected to the Wabash Bridge across the Monongahela River, but the bridge was demolished in 1948, and was not replaced.
+The tunnel was once connected to the Wabash Bridge across the Monongahela River, but the bridge was demolished in 1948 and was not replaced.
 Its two stone support piers remain in the river.